 - If you choose to colour your candle, this would be added to the melted wax now.
-Add small shavings from the dye block as the dye are highly concentrated.
+Add small shavings from the dye block as the dye is highly concentrated.
 Drip some wax on to a white surface to view the final colour.
 Add more dye for darker shades.

 - Let your wax cool to approximately 60-62°C before pouring into your container.
 Pour slowly but surely until you reach the desired level, we recommend using a long spout pouring jug.
 Allow it to set at least 24 hours before burning.
 For larger candles leave for a few days to allow the wax to cure properly.
 In many cases the longer you cure a candle the better the burn and fragrance throw.

 - Room temperature can affect the setting and the finished look and performance of your candle, so make sure the room is neither too hot nor too cold (a constant ambient temperature of 21 degrees C is ideal).
 A tip is to carefully warm your glassware in the oven or microwave before pouring if you wish to help with the curing process.
-This will ensure that the warm wax is not going into a cold jar and cooling to rapidly.
+This will ensure that the warm wax is not going into a cold jar and cooling too rapidly.